What are the Ideal Elements of the 21st Century Classroom?

 3. Collaborative learning and leadership practises in the classroom

 The art of collaboration is important in the classroom, just as it is applicable in the workplace.
-A learner that excels in classroom collaborations is better placed to excel in workplace collaborations.
+A learner who excels in classroom collaborations is in a better position to excel in workplace collaborations.

 A collaborative environment is a resourceful pool, because it promotes support, inquiry, creativity, and the drive to accomplish tasks and goals.
-It is where the job gets done despite many challenges.
+This is the place where tasks are accomplished despite numerous challenges.

 The same environment is critical in building self-esteem, confidence, and tolerance to differing opinions and ideas.
 This is a critical skill in the workplace, where tempers can flare so quickly.